msaidhassan/show-your-skills-deeprent/README.md

 ### Intermediate Tasks (3 Points Each)

-#### 5. Unit Data Table
+#### 5. Metric Converter
 **Requirements:**
-- Complete this task using the files called `unit-data-table.blade.php` / `UnitDataTable.php`
+- Complete this task using the files called `metric-converter.blade.php` / `MetricConverter.php`
-- Create a table using provided test data from `/example/unit-data.json`
-- Sort the table by the size of the unit (smallest to largest)
+- Make two input fields, one for feet and one for meters
+- When typing into one input field have the other input field show the converted value (bidirectionally)
+- Set appropriate decimal precision for the converted values
-- Implement search functionality that matches search input to unit name
+- Add input validation to prevent invalid number entries

 #### 6. Unit Model & Database
 **Requirements:**